 Companies interested in participating in the iKeepSafe Safe Harbor program will begin their engagement with a call with iKeepSafe's Compliance Advisor to discuss the current stage of development, scope of product, existing practices and level of fluency with applicable regulation and industry best practices.
-Companies will also be required to complete and return the Data iKeepSafe Privacy Questionnaire and Data Table (Appendix A).
+Companies will also be required to complete and return the Data Assessment Questionnaire (Appendix A)

-The iKeepSafe Privacy Questionnaire and Data Table must be submitted by an authorized representative of the Member Company, who will be asked to attest to the truthfulness and accuracy of the information.
+The Data Assessment Questionnaire must be submitted by an authorized representative of the Member Company, who will be asked to attest to the truthfulness and accuracy of the information.
 Member Companies understand that the iKeepSafe Safe Harbor program will use representations within the documents in part to assess Member Company's compliance with the program's safe harbor provisions for the Children's Online Privacy Protection Act.

-In addition to the completed iKeepSafe Privacy Questionnaire and Data Table, Member Companies will also be required to submit the following documents
+In addition to the completed Data Assessment Questionnaire, Member Companies will also be required to submit the following documents

-- Copy of any existing privacy policy - Copy of any existing notices sent to parents requesting consent for data collection, use and/or disclosure - · Copy of any existing processes related to a parent's request to review and/or have deleted their child's data - · Copy of any existing policies and practices related to assessment of third party service providers - Copy of written information security program
+- Copy of any existing privacy policy - Copy of any existing notices sent to parents requesting consent for data collection, use and/or disclosure - Copy of any existing processes related to a parent's request to review and/or have deleted their child's data - Copy of any existing policies and practices related to assessment of third party service providers - Copy of written information security program